hyperledger/firefly/README.md

 ## Architecture

-Architecture discussions are currently facilitated by the following Git issues, but as the community evolved (within the Hyperledger foundation) we expect these documents and conversations to move to a better collaboration system.
+Architecture discussions are currently facilitated by the following Git issues, but as the community evolves (within the Hyperledger foundation) we expect these documents and conversations to move to a better collaboration system.

 - [Node Component Architecture - Periodic Table of Elements](https://github.com/kaleido-io/firefly/issues/6)